Job Costing Software for the Construction Industry

 Shows the total job cost, revenue, profit/loss, markup and profit margin for the selected jobs during the selected date range.

 Shows for each subcontractor, the total Application for Payments (Stage payments), Total Paid, Total Discount, and Total balance outstanding for each job that subcontractor has worked on.

 Detailing all sales invoices or sales applications, with money still outstanding, for any job at a particular date.

 Shows total costs, total revenue and the work in progress figure, for the selected jobs for the selected date range.

-Shows the total job costing for each analysis code, the total committed cost for each analysis code, (the committed cost is the costs from purchase orders raised, that have not been matched against an invoice).
+Shows the total job costing for each analysis code, the total committed cost for each analysis code, (the committed cost is the cost from purchase orders raised, that have not been matched against an invoice).
 Compares this against the budgeted costs over a specified date range.
 Shows percentage of budget used and highlights when any analysis code has gone over budget.

 Shows the total costs and total budget, with the variation, also shows the total revenue and the budget, with its variation, and the total profit or loss.
-This is detailed for the specified jobs over the specified date range.
+This is detailed for the specified jobs during the specified date range.